zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Inum LDAP Server](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_inum.png)

 This section of the application allows the server administrator to connect to the internal LDAP of the Gluu Server.

-* _Name:_ This contains the name of the Gluu LDAP server. i.e. 'inumdb'
+* _Name:_ This contains the name of the Gluu LDAP server, i.e. `inumdb`.

 * _Bind DN:_ This field contains the username to connect to the internal server.
-Default BindDN for Gluu Server is: 'cn=directory manager'
+The default BindDN for Gluu Server is `cn=directory manager`.

-* _Use SSL:_ Please tick the checkbox because the SSL must be activated.
+* _Use SSL:_ Please tick the checkbox because the SSL has to be activated.

 * _Max Connections:_ The recommended number of connections is 2.

 * _Server:_ The hostname of the server with IP should be put here.
-Default Server address for Gluu Server is: localhost:1636
+The default server address for the Gluu Server is `localhost:1636`.

 * _Base DN:_ This contains the Gluu Server LDAP tree which is allowed to access the user information.
-Default Base DN: ou=people,o=site
+The default Base DN is `ou=people,o=site`.

-* _Enabled:_ Enabling this feature saves the values inside the Gluu server.
+* _Enabled:_ Enabling this feature saves the values inside the Gluu Server.

 * _Change Bind Password:_ This option can be used to bind/change the password to connect to the internal LDAP of the Gluu Server.
 Bind Password is the same password which you inserted during installation of Gluu Server